Where is Nigeria’s Thriving Middle-Class in 2021? The Youth Want to Know.

 Money made from corruption benefits the corrupt, but it under-develops if not decivilises the economy; it has been that way for decades.
 But the corrupt become the visible exponents of the middle-class.

 The bloc called the Nigerian middle-class excludes the participation of all but a derisory percentage of the youth population, which stands at over 70 percent, 140 million under-30s.
-This constituency undertook most of the social tensions in Nigeria on behalf of wealthy patrons, be it protests, insurgencies, terrorism, or political thuggery.
+In addition, this constituency undertook most of the social tensions in Nigeria on behalf of wealthy patrons, be it protests, insurgencies, terrorism, or political thuggery.
 It is an exploitation of their lack of hope and opportunities.
 What a future for a generation!

 We remember when being a doctor, lawyer, engineer, accountant, biochemist, or artist was possible for most and guaranteed a middle-class lifestyle.